pcdslab/MLSPred-Bench/README.md

 2. If pip is not installed, you may get an error message or blank output screen.
 In that case, please run: <br>
 `apt-get install python-pip` <br>\(You may need to preface the command with `sudo` and be on the sudoers list if working on a shared resource.\)

-3. Run the command `python -m pip install --upgrade pip` to update Pip.
-   Ensure that venv is installed by running:<br>
+3. Ensure that venv is installed by running:<br>
    `python3 -m venv --help`<br>
    If venv is **_available_**, you may see an output similar to this:<br>
    ```console